A graphical multi-fidelity Gaussian process model, with application to emulation of heavy-ion collisions: Multi-fidelity emulation of heavy-ion collisions

-Table \ref{tab:app_metrics} reports the predictive performance metrics for the considered emulator models.
-We see that, among all five models, the proposed d-GMGP gives the best predictive performance, providing noticeable reductions over both test error metrics.
-This again suggests that, by integrating the DAG dependency structure between the simulators (i.e., the ``science'') as prior knowledge, one can greatly improve the predictive performance of the resulting multi-fidelity emulator.
-This ``science'' appears to play a key role: compared to the KO-misspecified model, which misspecifies the underlying scientific connections between simulation models, the proposed GMGP model yields noticeable improvements in predictive performance by integrating model dependency information elicited from a careful inspection of the modeled physics.
-This can then be used for improved parameter constraints on nuclear plasma properties, leading to more precise scientific discoveries given a fixed computational budget.
+Table \ref{tab:QGP_APP} (right) reports the predictive performance metrics and computational time for the considered emulator models.
+We see that the computational times for NARGP and d-GMGP models are longer than other methods, which is unsurprising since both approaches require Monte Carlo approximation.
+Among all six models, the proposed r-GMGP and d-GMGP give better predictive performance than existing methods, providing noticeable reductions over both test error metrics.
+This again suggests that, by integrating the DAG dependency structure between the simulators (i.e., the ``science'') as prior knowledge, one can greatly improve predictive performance.
+This ``science'' appears to play a key role: compared to the KO-misspecified model, which misspecifies the underlying scientific connections between simulation models, the proposed GMGP models yield noticeable improvements in predictive performance by integrating model dependency information elicited from a careful inspection of the modeled physics.
+This can then be used for improved parameter constraints on nuclear plasma properties, leading to more precise scientific discoveries given a fixed experimental budget.